 What she was doing wasn’t weird or annoying.
 She did it because she was a kind, sweet person who genuinely cared about making someone’s day better.

-I’ve learned how much a simple greeting, a compliment or a friendly comment can make someone feel appreciated.
+My mother taught me how much a simple greeting, a compliment or a friendly comment can make someone feel appreciated.

 Now I entertain in the checkout line because I’ve found it breaks up the monotony of the day for the person on the receiving end of my jokes, especially when it seems like they’re having a bad day.